-The Utah Transit Authority (UTA) provides public transportation throughout the Wasatch Front of Utah, including neighboring communities of Ogden, Park City, Provo, Salt Lake City and Tooele.
+The Utah Transit Authority (UTA) provides CNG buses in public transportation throughout the Wasatch Front of Utah, including neighboring communities of Ogden, Park City, Provo, Salt Lake City and Tooele.

 In 2013, UTA officially adopted alternative sources of energy to its fleet to cut fuel costs, reduce air pollution and increase resiliency within Utah’s public transportation sector.
 Utah Clean Cities (UCC) was one of the original partners involved in this transition and is proud to support UTA’s adoption of electric-powered buses and CNG powered engines.